Germany's far-right AfD basking in its success – DW – 07/27/2023

 Out of the EU, Euro and NATO

 By "a clear course" the AfD means a radical rejection of almost all political developments of recent decades: For the convention in Magdeburg, the main proposal from the party leadership for the European elections in 2024 states: Germany must leave the EU, leave the Euro common currency, and leave NATO.
 Climate protection measures and renewable energy are to be fought.
 The party promotes a "fortress Europe" against immigrants and against Islam.
 The fight against racism and discrimination is to be rejected.
-As is the notion of dealing with Germany's brutal colonial history, as described in the proposed election campaign platform: "The culture of blame and shame, which proponents of postcolonial ideology want to establish across all of Europe, does not do justice to the historical facts.
+Regarding Germany's brutal colonial history, the proposed election campaign platform says: "The culture of blame and shame, which proponents of postcolonial ideology want to establish across all of Europe, does not do justice to the historical facts.
 That is why we reject it."

 The AfD is more and more openly making common cause with right-wing extremist individuals and groups.
 Even positive references to neo-Nazism, Adolf Hitler and the murderous National Socialist era have virtually no consequences for important officials.
 "The AfD deals with its connections to right-wing extremist organizations and people according to the motto: If we are caught with our hands in the cookie jar, then we will say 'we didn't want to take any cookies,'" Begrich, the expert on right-wing extremism said, adding: "and if they are not caught, they continue to cram the cookies into their mouths."